 - passengers already travel non-stop to Montauk on small planes, seaplanes and helicopters, directly from locations within the tri-state area;

-- KMTP has a far shorter runway than at KHTO, limiting the size of aircraft, like larger jets, that can land on the runway;
+- KMTP has a far shorter runway than at KHTO, limiting the size of aircraft (no large jets) that can land on the runway;

-- jet and helicopter operators must seek prior permission to use the facility;
+- helicopter operators must seek prior permission to use the facility;

-- there is no passenger terminal or amenities;
+- there is no passenger terminal and no amenities;

 - there are no aircraft maintenance services, and

-- 40% of passengers arriving at KHTO do not stay in East Hampton but travel to Southampton.
+- 40% of passengers arriving at KHTO do not remain in East Hampton but travel to Southampton.

-The Town of East Hampton is currently conducting a Diversion Study to ascertain the impact, if any, on Montauk Airport should EH Airport end its operations in 2021.
+The Town of East Hampton is currently conducting a Diversion Study to ascertain what the impact, if any, would be on Montauk Airport should EH Airport end operations in 2021.

 More importantly, the private owners of Montauk Airport can, at any time, immediately lessen the burden of noisy, polluting private, charter and commuter aviation on their neighbors by simply restricting access--an action that the Town of East Hampton cannot now take at KHTO.